city

 Cinder Block Retaining Wall Cost

 Cinder block walls are durable and customizable, but they can be fairly expensive.
-They're typically priced between $20 and $35 per square foot depending on the size and style of wall you need.
+They're typically priced between $20 and $35 per square foot, depending on the size and style of wall you need.
 This material is a great option for those looking to create a long-lasting, low-maintenance retaining wall.

 Retaining Wall Cost by Size and Height

+As the height increases, so does the cost of the large stone retaining walls.
+This is especially true when the wall reaches heights that require permits and inspections.
 For instance, a retaining wall measuring 50 feet long and two feet high differs from another that is 20 feet long but five feet high.
-Even though both stand at 100 square footage, the former is so low that any type of construction material, even pressure-treated lumber, can suffice.
+Even though both stand at 100 square feet, the former is so low that any type of construction material, even pressure-treated lumber, can suffice.

 The price of a retaining wall depends on two things: where it's located and how much support it needs.
 No two walls are alike, so before you can accurately compare costs, you need to understand the purpose of your wall and make sure it will be able to withstand the required amount of force.
 Here are common stone retaining wall costs per square foot: